haydnv/tinychain/host/error/README.md

-This crate is used internally by Tinychain.
+This crate is used internally by TinyChain.
 It provides a generic error type `TCError` which can be mapped to common HTTP error codes and supports serialization and deserialization with `destream`.

 Example:
 ```rust